furritos/vue-flask/README.md

 # Vue-Flask

-Quick Flask Dashboard using Vue.js, Python and Flask
+Quick Flask Dashboard using Vue.js, Python and Flask.

 ![preview](docs/preview.png)

+## Features

+* Heavy usage of Jinja2 templating and leverages heavy compartmentalization
+* Removed strict requirement of virutal environment and leaves that option to the end-user (highly advisable to use one, though)
+* Usage of a fixed top navigation bar in lieu of tabs
+* Updated versions of JavaScript components

 ## Stack